webgptorg/promptbook/README.md

 **P**romp**t** **b**oo**k** markdown file (**PTBK** for short, or `.ptbk.md`) is document that describes a series of prompts that are chained together to form somewhat reciepe for transforming natural language input.
 Inside a PTBK you can use chat prompts, completion prompts, scripting or trigger interaction with user to ask for additional information.

--   Multiple PTBKs forms a library <!-- TODO: !!!
-Write better --> which will become a **part of your application codebase**.
+-   Multiple promptbooks forms a library which will become a **part of your application codebase**.
--   Theese pipelines are designed such as they **can be written by non-programmers**.
+-   Theese promptbooks are designed such as they **can be written by non-programmers**.

 <!-- TODO: [🧠] Make some more clear escaping -->